Fees and Terms

 Services and provisions not included in fee proposals

 When drawn information is issued to a client, it is normally in a format which can be easily viewed by that client.
 This could be paper prints or electronic PDF files.
-CAD files are not normally issued directly to a client as a routine information issue; special agreements can be made for transfer of CAD files under certain circumstances.
+CAD files are not normally issued directly to a client as a routine information issue.

 When drawn information is issued to an appointed consultant it can be issued as a PDF or, occasionally, as a printed copy, but it can also be issued as a CAD file (either in the format of my software or as a DWG CAD transfer file) where this would be beneficial to the project and the project team.